umangbhalodiya/AiFriend-openAiChatGPT/README.md

-Simplified example of integration of openai api in Next.js
+Simplified example of integration of openai in Next.js